The situation has meant that we couldn’t press the ON button for the chairlifts, draglifts, cable cars and gondolas of our resorts.

 Is ski touring allowed?

-Beware: Even though the ski area is closed during the Christmas holidays, preparation of the area is being carried out (controlled avalanche blasting, machinery movement…).
+Beware: Even though the ski area is closed, preparation of the area is being carried out (controlled avalanche blasting, machinery movement…).
 We therefore ask you to be extra vigilant and to comply with safety advice.

 The ski area is closed and you had ordered lift passes: your order will be fully refunded without any action required on your part.